dallae/nepali-adblock-list/README.md

 # AdBlock List for Nepal 🇳🇵

 Welcome to the AdBlock List for Nepal repository!
 This repository contains a curated list of filters to block unwanted advertisements, trackers, and other nuisances on the web for Nepali websites.
-The aim is to enhance browsing experience by providing a cleaner, faster, and more private internet (हल्का गफ हान्देको).
+The aim is to enhance browsing experience by providing a cleaner, faster, and more private internet.

 ## Table of Contents